dojo/dojo.io/site/source/tutorials/008_animations/index.md

 }
 ```

-{% instruction 'Finally add lets create the hearts for the animation' %}
+{% instruction 'Finally, let's create the hearts for the animation' %}

 ```ts
 private _getHearts() {